Trade Show Treasure Hunt: Insider Tips for Success

 Do Not – Be Rude Or Dismissive

 It may seem like a large industry, but it’s very intimate, and everyone knows each other.
 Don’t burn bridges.
-Don’t talk negatively about others, about their business, etc. If you aren’t interested in a product or service, kindly tell them you aren’t interested.
+Don’t talk negatively about others, their business, or anything else.
+If you aren’t interested in a product or service, please let them know.
 No one likes being ignored.
-From a sales perspective, it’s much better to hear a rejection than to keep following up with someone missing you.
+From a sales perspective, it’s much better to hear a rejection than to keep following up with someone who misses you.
 Just be friendly and honest.

 Do Not – Forget To Eat And Drink

 Stay hydrated, and make sure you eat.
 This will help keep you going.
-It’s okay to suggest meeting with vendors over lunch so you can do business and eat.
+It’s okay to suggest meeting with vendors over lunch so you can conduct business and enjoy a meal.
 They may appreciate the break.

 Do Not – Overload On Swag

-So many free pens and goodies!
-By the end of the week, you will need a 2nd suitcase to take home all the free stuff.
-Businesses spend a lot of money on this stuff.
+There are so many free pens and goodies!
+By the end of the week, you will need a second suitcase to take home all the free stuff.
+Businesses spend a significant amount of money on this.
 Don’t take the property if you aren’t interested in the product or service.
 Don’t be a “stuff grabber” who comes into booths and loads up on free things they likely won’t use.

 Do Not – Be Distracted

-Being on the phone or checking emails or social media will keep you from being present, and you might miss something.
+Being on the phone, checking emails, or social media will keep you from being present, and you might miss something important.
 You spend too much time and money to take advantage of the opportunities you could gain from being present.
 Enjoy the show, be current, and save those distractions for another time.

-Those are my trade shows “Do’and Don’t’s.”
+Those are my trade show success tips.
 If we aren’t already friends, let’s change that!
 Teach me a new tip or trick.
 I want to learn from you!
-I’ll be the one with crazy different shoes and earrings each day!
+I’ll be the one with crazy, different shoes and earrings each day!
 If you see me walking by, stop me to say “hi” and introduce yourself!

 Sign up for our newsletter to be the first to hear about new releases, product promotions, updates, and more.